Phala-Network/phala-wiki-next/content/en-us/general/applications/Use delegation to vote.md

 ### track my voting right

 By utilizing on-chain queries, you can get the total value of your Delegation NFT and wPHA holdings.
-Within the Phala App, this information can be easily find it.
+Within [the Phala App](https://app.phala.network/delegate/my-delegation), this information can be easily find it.

 ![](https://i.imgur.com/HMHwrrv.png)

-*The value of your Delegation NFT and wPHA is indicated in the top left corner of the image as Delegation.*

-It means that you have the corresponding right to vote.
+*The total value of your Delegation NFT and wPHA is indicated in the top left corner of the image as Delegation.
+In this photo, I have the right to cast 234793 votes.*

+### token-to-vote ratio

+Your vote casted through WrappedBalances equals to 0.1x voting balance.
+It has no lockup period.

+Voting 200,000 PHA here is equivalent to 20,000 votes.

 ### How to vote

 * Using Polkadot.js, go to the [Extrinsics page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkhala-api.phala.network%2Fws#/extrinsics)
 * find `PhalaWrappedBalances`.
 Select `vote`.
 This is the entrance for voting.
 ![](https://i.imgur.com/Ssl3fdW.png)

 * Please enter the number of votes you agree/disagree in the `aye` or `nay` column.
 Note that since we're using the u128 format here, you need to add 12 zeros at the end of the input value.
 So you'll need to input `5000000000000` to represent `5` votes.